MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

     }
     ```

-    We've migrated the steps from the v3 hotels dialog into the waterfall steps of our v4 hotels dialog.
+    You've migrated the steps from the v3 hotels dialog into the waterfall steps of the v4 hotels dialog.

 ## Update the bot